 “With a gentle close, the album ends with Brookehall Bride.
 The track is honest and raw and leaves the fiddle, guitar and whistle exposed.
 Rooted in Jappy’s delicate guitar playing, the whistle and fiddle resonate effortlessly throughout.”

-Fronted by one of the world’s leading young bagpipers, the band features finalists from the BBC Young Traditional Musician of the Year and BBC Young Jazz Musician of the Year competitions and has already seen them entertain at many major festivals throughout the UK and Europe
+Fronted by one of the world’s leading young bagpipers, the band features finalists from the BBC Young Traditional Musician of the Year and BBC Young Jazz Musician of the Year competitions and has already seen them perform at numerous major festivals throughout the UK and Europe.

-Collectively they have toured the world with bands such as: Mànran, Wolfstone, Skerryvore, Rura, The Mischa MacPherson Trio, Fat-Suit, Jamie Smith’s Mabon and the Red Hot Chilli Pipers and their success was also recognised with a nomination for the prestigious ‘Folk Band of the Year’ category at the 2014 BBC MG ALBA Scots Trad Awards.
+Collectively they have toured internationally with bands such as: Mànran, Wolfstone, Skerryvore, Rura, The Mischa MacPherson Trio, Fat-Suit, Jamie Smith’s Mabon and the Red Hot Chilli Pipers and their success has been recognised with a nomination for the prestigious ‘Folk Band of the Year’ category at the 2014 BBC MG ALBA Scots Trad Music Awards.

-Their first record Upsurge, was released on Oak Ridge Records and was recorded in February 2015 during a 5 day residential at Castlesound Studios, Scotland.
-Containing primarily their own Scottish styled compositions, influences of Jazz, Pop, Rock and World can be heard throughout, and a new sound for the bagpipes has been identified.
+Their first record “Upsurge” was released on Oak Ridge Records and was recorded in February 2015 during a 5 day residential at Castlesound Studios, Scotland.
+Containing primarily their own folk styled compositions, influences of jazz, pop, rock and world can be heard throughout, and a new sound for the bagpipes has been identified.
 Producer, Calum MacCrimmon (Breabach and Man’s Ruin), insisted on recording the album in a live setting, to capture the raw performance energy of the band.
-Virtuosic electric guitarist Davie Dunsmuir laid down an awe-inspiring solo on the track ‘McCready’s’, and a string quartet of Classical and Folk musicians enriched 3 tracks on the album.
-Scott travelled to Ann Arbor, Michigan to witness the record be mixed by one of his biggest idols and sonic mastermind, Tyler Duncan (the olllam, Ella Riot).
+Virtuosic electric guitarist Davie Dunsmuir laid down an awe-inspiring solo on the track ‘McCready’s’, and a string quartet of classical and folk musicians enriched 3 tracks on the album.
+Scott then travelled to Ann Arbor, Michigan to witness the record be mixed by one of his biggest idols and sonic mastermind, Tyler Duncan (the olllam, Ella Riot).